top of page

 Additional Resources & Online Information Sessions

-Join us for an information session about the CAORC Overseas Faculty Development Seminar program with Jeff Badger, Program Manager.
+Join us for an information session about the CAORC Overseas Faculty Development Seminar program with Jeff Badger, Program Director.
 The agenda will cover the objectives and structure of the program, how to craft a strong application, and an open Q&A.

 Please enroll in one of our upcoming seminars by clicking the link below:

-Session 7: January 26, 2024 @ 3:00pm ET
+Session 11: July 17, 2024 @ 3:00pm EST

 Resources

-• Click here to download a list of the 2023 Overseas Faculty Development Seminar awardees.
+• Click here to download a list of the 2023 Overseas Faculty Development Seminar awardees

-• Faculty Development Seminar FAQ
+• Faculty Development Seminars FAQ

-Senegal seminar dates: January 3 - January 21, 2024
+Bangladesh seminar dates: January 2 - January 19, 2025

-India seminar dates: December 26 - January 13, 2024
+India seminar dates: January 2 - January 19, 2025

 Partner: American Institute of Indian Studies